damonturney/pytas/README.md

     directory_to_add = '/Users/damon/Desktop/BACKED_UP/Software/DamonWrittenSoftware/Transient_Absorption_Processing/python_qt_TA_data_processing_v0p5'
     sys.path.append(directory_to_add)

-3:  Change the working directory of your python terminal to the folder holding all your TA data files.
+3:  Change the working directory of your python terminal to the folder that has your TA data files.
     import os
     os.chdir('path/to/data/files')

-4: After doing step 3 you need to import the TA processing modules into the python instance.
+4: After doing step 3 you need to import the TA processing modules into your python instance.
     import os
     import sys
     import shared_supporting_functions as TA_sh             # abbreviation of TA_shared